jcjohnson/densecap/README.md

 The evaluation code is **not required** to simply run a trained model on images; you can [find more details about the evaluation code here](eval/README.md).

+## Training

+To train a new DenseCap model, you will following the following steps:

+1. Download the raw images and region descriptions from [the Visual Genome website](https://visualgenome.org/api/v0/api_home.html)
+2. Use the script `preprocess.py` to generate a single HDF5 file containing the entire dataset
+3. Use the script `train.lua` to train the model
+4. Use the script `evaluate_model.lua` to evaluate a trained model on the validation or test data